- J.D.The University of Michigan Law Schoolcum laude1997

 District of Columbia

-Washington, DC, September 24, 2019 – Miller & Chevalier Chartered announced today that six firm lawyers were recognized by Who's Who Legal and Global Investigation
+Washington, DC, November 1, 2019 – Miller & Chevalier Chartered proudly announced today that seven firm lawyers were recognized in the 2019 edition of Who's Who Legal: Busi

 In this article, Andrew Wise and Katherine Pappas discuss a company's options regarding disclosure of information to individual employees facing Department of Justice (DOJ) interviews after the com